10 Expert-approved Business Credit Card Tips

 1. Charge Only What You Can Afford to Pay

-To avoid debt accumulating, use your credit card wisely and charge only what you can afford to pay back immediately.
-Whatever you charge on your card should be paid back in the next billing, or it’ll be charged with an annual percentage rate (APR), which can accumulate over time.
+To avoid accumulating debt, use your credit card only for purchases you can afford to pay back immediately.
+Whatever you charge on your card should be paid back in full by its due date.
+Any unpaid balance will be charged with an APR, which will increase your credit cost.

 Make sure to only use your business credit card for necessary business expenses that are part of your planned budget.
-Over credit card usage can lead to excessive debt, which can affect your business and personal credit adversely.
+Over credit card usage can lead to excessive debt, which can adversely affect your business and personal credit.

 2. Pay Off Your Bill Every Month